50+ Gender Neutral Baby Names

 For a smooth event, our top name-reveal ideas include:

-Set The Table 🕯️
+Set the Table 🕯️

 The atmosphere of your celebration should reflect the balance of your name choice.
 For a neutral theme, focus on baby shower table styling that uses textures like linen and wood rather than specific colors.
 Use name cards as place settings to subtly hint at your top choices.